top of page

 Question: Should I bring a gift?

-Answer: If you would like to honor Lizzie by bringing a gift to her party, it would be appreciated.
-Regarding traditional Bat Mitzvah gifts, in Jewish numerology, the word ×—Ö·×™ (pronounced khai), which means “life”, is represented by the number 18.
+Answer: If you would like to honor Renee by bringing a gift to her party, it would be appreciated.
+Regarding traditional Bat Mitzvah gifts, in Jewish numerology, the word חַי (pronounced khai), which means “life”, is represented by the number 18.
 Because of this many choose to commemorate major life events, such as a Bat Mitzvah, with monetary gifts in multiples of 18.

-As part of her Jewish studies and preparation for this big event, Lizzie is also raising money for the Surfrider Foundation.
-Surfrider does valuable work keeping the water supply clean and free of pollutants.
-If you would like to contribute to the fundraiser in lieu of a gift, you can find more information about Surfrider and her fundraiser here.
+As part of her Jewish studies and preparation for this big event, Renee is also raising money for Anderson Humane.
+Anderson Humane provides food, shelter, and medical care for thousands of orphaned, injured, and abandoned animals..
+If you would like to contribute to the fundraiser in lieu of a gift, you can find more information about Anderson Humane and her fundraiser here.

-Question: Do we get to lift Lizzie up on a chair?
+Question: Do we get to lift Renee up on a chair?

-Question: Do we get to lift Lee, Nikki, and/or Renee up on a chair?
+Question: Do we get to lift Lee, Nikki, and/or Lizzie up on a chair?

 Answer: No.

-Well, if you can convince Renee, you could raise her on a chair.
+Well, if you can convince Lizzie, you could raise her on a chair.
 But absolutely no grownups will be airborne.

 Question: Will there be dancing?

-Answer: Yes and no. At the Friday night service and the Saturday morning service there is not typically dancing.
+Answer: Yes and no. At the Saturday morning service there is not typically dancing.
 However at the celebration on Saturday night there will absolutely be dancing.
-We have a DJ coming who is working specifically with Lizzie to make sure that the dance party is awesome for all.
+We have a DJ coming who is working specifically with Renee to make sure that the dance party is awesome for all.
 Please wear comfortable shoes because we will be dancing the night away.

 Question: Is the food going to be Kosher?